Hockey Penalties the Casual Fan Needs to Know

 Major Penalties

-A major penalty requires the offending player to sit in the penalty box for five minutes with no replacement.
-Major penalties and those more severe will continue regardless of how many goals the opposing team wins.
-Officials may call a major penalty for the same offenses that are otherwise considered minor penalties if they were severe enough and done with the intent to cause harm to others.
+A major penalty in hockey requires the offending player to sit in the penalty box for five minutes with no replacement.
+Major hockey penalties and those more severe will continue regardless of how many goals the opposing team wins.
+Officials may call a major penalty for the same offenses that are otherwise considered minor penalties if they were severe enough and/or perpetrated with the intent to cause harm to others.

-Examples of major penalties include fighting, butt-ending, spearing, and boarding.
+Examples of major hockey penalties include fighting, butt-ending, spearing, and boarding.

 Misconduct Penalties

-Misconduct penalties last for ten minutes, but unlike minor and major penalties, teams are allowed to replace the offending player for the duration of the penalty.
+Misconduct penalties last for ten minutes, but unlike minor and major penalties in hockey, teams are allowed to replace the offending player for the duration of the penalty.
 Offending players can also receive other penalties in addition to misconduct penalties.
 When this happens, another player on that team must also sit in the penalty box for the duration of that penalty without being replaced.

-Common examples of misconduct penalties are fighting and verbally abusing officials.
+Common examples of misconduct hockey penalties include fighting and verbally abusing officials.

 Game Misconduct Penalties